Why is it important to protect your tattoo from the sun?

 How to Protect a Freshly Healed Tattoo From the Sun

 Even after your tattoo fully heals, sun damage is a serious risk.Left unprotected, the sun can fade ink, even decades later.
+Tattoos are forever and you should take care of them.

 1. Sunscreen Is Your Tattoo’s Best Friend